 Wednesday, 12 March 2014

-Advanced Warnings and Advance Warnings - A Lesson in English Grammar
+Advanced or Advance?- A Lesson in English Grammar

 Drive along an English road and you will soon see a sign giving you “Advanced Warning” of forthcoming roadworks.
 We do lots of roadworks and advanced warning is always given.